ashenbgy/kapruka-agent/README.md

 * Delivery must be validated before checkout.
 * Do not commit `.env.local` or API keys to GitHub.
 * Product reads use caching to reduce unnecessary MCP traffic.
+* Recipient preferences are session-only and are not permanently stored.
+* Recommendations are filtered against customer allergies and dislikes before product cards are shown.

 ## Challenge Highlights